 This 448 page ebook has been updated to include both metric and imperial measurements and now includes famous Downton dishes from Season 1-5.
 Book sales help offset my costs in food, equipment and time to provide you new recipes on a regular basis.

-Print Version: The 2nd Edition will be available which you will also be able to order from Amazon.
-For those lamenting for a printed copy, it should be available shortly.
-The full book is 450 pages and will contain famous Downton recipes from Seasons 1-5.
+Print Version: The full book is 450 pages and will contain famous Downton recipes from Seasons 1-5.
+Order from Amazon

 The English Love Their Puddings

 The English love their puddings and lay claim to having invented them.
 Certainly they are closely tied to English cuisine.
 Medieval puddings were still mostly meat-based.
 17th century English puddings were either savory (meat-based) or sweet (flour, nuts & sugar) and were typically boiled in special pudding bags.
 By the latter half 18th century traditional English puddings no longer included meat.
 19th century puddings were still boiled but the finished product was more like cake, plum pudding, for example.